Gambia Travel Information

 The official language of Gambia is English, and Gambians are educated in English.
-There are several tribal languages, but overall the use of English prevails.
+There are several indigenous languages, but English is the lingua franca.

-Crime involving tourists is rare in the Gambia and safety is not a major concern.
-It is wise, however, not to carry valuables or large sums of money or display them in public.
+Crime involving tourists is rare in Gambia and safety is not a major concern, but robberies involving travellers are on the rise, particularly the stealing of passports and valuables from hotel rooms.
+It is wise not to carry valuables or large sums of money or display them in public, and valuables left in hotels should be kept in safes whenever possible.
 The most popular beaches are manned by tourist police or hotel security officers.
 Take precautions on more isolated beaches, in unlit areas and in spots away from the 'tourist track'.
 Driving in Gambia can be hazardous and many taxis are not roadworthy.
 Security checkpoints are common on all major roads within the country.
 Road travel from Gambia to southern Senegal should be avoided due to fighting between rebel factions in the area and incidents with bandits.
 Women should be on the lookout for male scammers who try and develop romantic relationships with them as this is a common ploy to get money in Gambia.
 Apart from scams and road safety issues crime tends to be petty and mainly consists of bag-snatching and pick-pocketing.

-The Gambia is a Muslim country and therefore it is disrespectful to dress immodestly away from the beach, swimming pools or tourist centres.
-Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet as it is forbidden by the Muslim culture.
-Homosexuality is illegal.
+Gambia is a Muslim country and therefore it is considered disrespectful to dress immodestly away from the beach, swimming pools or tourist centres.
+Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet.
+Homosexuality is illegal and strong action is taken against travellers found to be in possession of drugs.
 It is prohibited to photograph military institutions.

 The international access code for The Gambia is +220.
 The outgoing international code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 No area codes are required.
-There are GSM mobile telephone networks, but not all countries have roaming agreements; US mobile phones will not work.
+There are GSM mobile telephone networks, but not all countries have roaming agreements.
 Coverage is limited to Banjul and a few other areas.
 Internet cafes are available in Banjul and the major tourist resorts.

 Become our Gambia Travel Expert